Replicated liquid theory in $1+\infty$ dimensions: Construction of an inhomogeneous replicated liquid theory

-It has been realized that the relevant length scale for the fluctuation of the inter-particle distance in glasses is $O(1/\sqrt{d})$ in the large dimensional limit $d\to \infty$ \cite{kurchan2012exact,1130848328245474560}.
-This naturally lead us to introduce a scaled coordinate $\hat{z}$ as, \beq z=\frac{D}{\sqrt{d}}\hat{z} \eeq Here $D$ is the microscopic length scale which characterize the interactions, which is the diameter of spheres in the case of hard-spheres.
+It has been realized that the relevant length scale for the fluctuation of the inter-particle distance is $O(1/\sqrt{d})$ in the large dimensional limit $d\to \infty$ \cite{kurchan2012exact,1130848328245474560} (see appendix \ref{appendix-liquid-theory-large-dim-limit}).
+This naturally leads us to introduce a scaled coordinate $\hat{z}$ as, \beq z=\frac{D}{\sqrt{d}}\hat{z} \eeq Here $D$ is the microscopic length scale which characterize the interactions, which is the diameter of spheres in the case of hard-spheres.